iltommi/qdb-documentation/source/api/nodejs.rst

   .. js:function:: Integer.put (int value, [Date expiry_time], callback(err))

-      Adds an entry.
-Aliases beginning with "qdb" are reserved and cannot be used.

       :param int value: The value of the integer.
       :param Date expiry_time: An optional Date with the absolute time at which the entry should expire.
       :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: Integer.update (int value, [Date expiry_time], callback(err))

-      Updates an entry.
-Aliases beginning with "qdb" are reserved and cannot be used.

       :param int value: The value of the integer.
       :param Date expiry_time: An optional Date with the absolute time at which the entry should expire.